Mastering Form Validation JavaScript: A 2026 Guide

 - On blur is the safest default for most business forms.
 It gives feedback after intent is clear.

-- On input works for fast checks like password strength or character limits, but it can get noisy if every keystroke throws errors.
+- On input works for fast checks like character counts or remaining-length hints, but it can get noisy if every keystroke throws errors.

 A form shouldn't punish people for being mid-typing.
 Real-time validation works best when it guides, not interrupts.